AhmetCemalO/labcamsac/README.md

  * Add a message to the log ``log=MESSAGE``
  * Quit ``quit``

-**Please drop me a line for feedback and acknowledge if you use labcams in your work.**
+**Please drop me a line for feedback and acknowledge if you use neucams in your work.**

 Joao Couto - jpcouto@gmail.com